About TRIO McNair Scholars

 1991

-In 2025, the TRIO McNair Scholars Program at the University of Minnesota continues to thrive, supporting over 40 first-generation and income-eligible students each year from a wide range of academic disciplines.
+A Thriving Community: After 35 years, McNair still provides support for first-generation and income-eligible students each year from a wide range of academic disciplines.
 Our scholars are pushing the boundaries of undergraduate research, producing impactful work that addresses some of today’s most pressing issues.
-Many have become leaders in their fields, committed to making our country more secure, safe, and prosperous.
 As we look ahead, our program remains deeply rooted in its mission to uplift and empower the next generation of scholars and change-makers.